Elisa-cf/food-supply-platform/README.md

-# Opply: Buying and selling food has never been easier 🤝🥕
+# Food Supply Platform: Buying and selling food has never been easier 🤝🥕

-Opply is an innovative end to end supply platform that is revolutionizing the way consumer goods brands connect with suppliers in the food & beverage industry.
+Who are we?
+An innovative end to end supply platform that is revolutionizing the way consumer goods brands connect with suppliers in the food & beverage industry.

 To visit the website: https://supply-food-platform.netlify.app/